kael558/PixPalWeb/README.md

 [ ] - Sentence split first sentence and group rest.
 [ ] - Whisper Jax to bring down costs of transcription [ ] - Send input audio in chunks to minimize content upload time

+Jeriques Session:
+Scroll is not obvious in privacy policy and  release notes.
+3s delay for first message as lambda warms up Microphone use is not obvious (looks like corn) Clicking on send after recording
+She still sounds like a formal robot
+Type here placeholder
+Responses are too vague.
+Needs to be specific and listen to user'srequest.
+Too politically correct.
+Intimate things, like unfiltered sex bot.
+'I have a school girl fantasy'.
+Narrator mode that describes the scene.
+Narrator can also be used as companion.

+Settings:
+- AI Settings
+-- Gender
+-- Role
+-- Voice Quality
+-- Chat Quality
+-- Reset Memory

+- Interaction Settings
+-- Input: Audio/Text
+-- Volume
+-- UI Hue
+-- Show chat log
+-- Log out
+-- Privacy Policy

 Auth flow:
 Null user: